evan-hyer/track-changes/conductor/tracks/core_cli_20251223/plan.md

     -   **Description:** Write a test that mocks `@salesforce/core`'s `Org.create` and `Connection` to verify that the service can resolve a target org.
     -   **Validation:** Test fails (TDD).

-- [~] Task: Implement Org Connection Service - Implementation
+- [x] Task: Implement Org Connection Service - Implementation cda11c6
     -   **Description:** Create a service/class that utilizes `@salesforce/core` to initialize an Org connection.
 It should default to the workspace default org if no flag is provided.
     -   **Validation:** Tests pass.